 3. After the Flood: Financial Frictions and Central Banks: The third section of the course integrates interbank markets, private banks, and central banks into the theories and models of parts 1 and 2.
 Relevant papers include ones by Franklin Allen, Elena Carletti, and Douglas Gale, Stephen Williamson, Marvin Goodfriend and Ben McCallum, Mark Gertler and Peter Karadi, Mark Gertler, Nobu Kiyotaki, and Albert Queralto, Emmanuel Farhri and Jean Tirole, and Frederic Boissay, Fabrice Collard, and Frank Smets.

 Economics 784, Advanced Macroeconomics: Empirical and Computational Methods.

-I am teaching this course during the Spring 2018 semester in the Department of Economics, NC State University.
+I taught this course during the Spring 2018 semester in the Department of Economics, NC State University.
 The goal of the course is to provide students with tools to study and evaluate monetary policy.

 This is a link to the course outline for the Spring 2018 semester.

 Lecture notes are also available for the course.
 However, lecture notes for Economics 784 are a work in progress and therefore incomplete.